SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Summary.md

 [slide]
 # Summary
-In this lesson you learnt:
+In this lesson we learned:

-- what's are logical Boolean expression.
+- What is a logical Boolean expression.
    - how to use comparison operators.

 - what is a conditional statement: